John Campbell (philosopher)

-John Campbell (born November 2, 1956) is Willis S. and Marion Slusser Professor of Philosophy at the University of California in Berkeley, California.
+John Campbell (born November 2, 1956) is a Scottish philosopher who is Willis S. and Marion Slusser Professor of Philosophy at the University of California, Berkeley.
 He works primarily in philosophy of mind.

 Education and career

-Campbell earned a BA at the University of Stirling, UK in 1978; an MA at the University of Calgary, Canada in 1979; and a DPhil from Christ Church, Oxford in 1983 with a thesis under the title Spatiotemporal Thinking.
+Campbell earned a BA at the University of Stirling, Scotland in 1978; an MA at the University of Calgary, Canada in 1979; and a DPhil from Christ Church, Oxford in 1983 with a thesis under the title Spatiotemporal Thinking.

 Before moving to Berkeley, Campbell taught at Oxford University for a number of years.
 He was a Fellow of New College.
 In 2000 he was awarded the Wilde Professorship of Mental Philosophy.
-He has additionally taught at the University of California at Los Angeles and King's College, University of Cambridge.
+He has additionally taught at the University of California, Los Angeles and King's College, Cambridge.

 He was a Guggenheim Fellow, a Fellow at the Centre for Advanced Studies in Behavioural Sciences at Stanford University, a British Academy Research Reader and between 2003 and 2006 was the President of the European Society for Philosophy and Psychology.
-In 2017, he received the Jean Nicod Prize, and in 2023, he was elected a Fellow of the American Academy of Arts & Sciences.
+In 2017, he received the Jean Nicod Prize, and in 2023, he was elected a Fellow of the American Academy of Arts and Sciences.

 Philosophical work

 Campbell specializes in the philosophy of mind with special emphasis on questions relating to perception.

-His books include Past, Space, and Self (MIT Press, 1994) and Reference and Consciousness (Oxford University Press, 2002).
+His books include Past, Space, and Self (MIT Press, 1994), Reference and Consciousness (Oxford University Press, 2002), Berkeley’s Puzzle: What Does Experience Teach Us?, co-authored with Quassim Cassam (Oxford University Press, 2016), and Causation in Psychology (Harvard University Press, 2020).